maxim-tschumak/service-criticality-app/readme.md

 # Service Criticality Framework
-The goal of this framework is to find the most critical components within a distributed system.
-Those components are expected to cause problems with regards to maintainability.
+The goal of this framework is to find the most critical components and design issues within a distributed system.

 The component (service) analysis is based on different metrics.
 These represent different aspects of service criticality.
+Criticality, in this case, is defined as probability of a failure and its impact on the whole system.
+Components with high criticality are mission/business critical and deserve special treatment.
+Another interpretation of high criticality is bad architectural design around the component, which has to be improved.

+Service Criticality Tool visualizes dependency relationships within a distributed system.
+It identifies possible design issues on architectural level.
+And builds a service criticality ranking based on software and architecture metrics.
+This tool can help software engineers and architects by providing a basis for white box architecture analysis.

 ## The Approach
+A distinction is made between software and architecture metrics.

+Software metrics are calculated externally and can be imported into the tool.
+Reasonable software metrics are: Lines-of-Code, Test Coverage, Complexity, etc.

-The system calculates all metrics based on the dependency graph.
+Architecture metrics are based on the dependency graph.
-But it is also possible to import externally calculated metrics (e.g. LoC, Test Coverage, Complexity).
-The Framework will calculate some metrics from graph theory and network analysis.
+There are some metrics and properties from graph theory and network analysis.
+All of them are calculated internally.

-Along with external metrics, they will be normalized and aggregated to build a ranking of the services in regard to their criticality.
+Along with external metrics, they get normalized and aggregated to build a ranking of the services in regard to their criticality.

 ## Metrics
 These metrics are calculated by the application based on the dependency graph.